MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-manage-intercompany-inbox.md

 2. Save the file to the location that you specified in the **Intercompany Inbox Details** field in the **Company Information** page.
 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Inbox Transactions**, and then choose the related link.
 4. In the **Intercompany Inbox Transactions** page, choose the **Import Transaction File** action.
-5. In the page that appears, select the .xml file that contains the transactions, and then choose the **Open** button.
+5. on the page that appears, select the .xml file that contains the transactions, and then choose the **Open** button.

 The transactions are imported into the inbox and you can now process them.